-Four months have passed, and I doubt I’ll ever receive any other sort of response.
+Four months have passed, and I’m doing better than I ever imagined possible.

 I once thought I needed an apology from Wilbur.
 I thought an apology would help calm my heart and release my resentment towards him.
 However, now I realize that is not something I ever needed nor something I now want.
 My relationship with Wilbur didn’t actually hurt me; it showed me an unhealed part of myself which was preventing me from being truly loved.
 That is where I now am: I am past this hurtful experience and terrible relationship, and realize I am worth more.
 So, so much more.
 I once blindly and naively gave my mind and heart to a man when I didn’t have to, and I now know that I have the right to choose what I want in my life.
 It wasn’t until I fully experienced the worst case scenario that I was able to acknowledge that it felt so wrong and that I truly do deserve so much more.